 In 2008, CHKD’s diabetes education center began helping thousands of children learn to live with diabetes.
 Also that year, child psychiatry was now listed among CHKD specialties, and the hospital’s interpreter program was introduced, with more than 70 volunteer and staff interpreters helping patients in 19 languages.

-The year 2008 also saw the opening of the 62,000-square-foot CHKD Health and Surgery Center at Princess Anne.
+The year 2008 also saw the opening of the 62,000-square-foot CHKD Health and Surgery Center at Concert Drive.
 Now close to home for Virginia Beach families were X-ray, MRI, ultrasound, lab and audiology services; occupational, physical and speech therapies; a fully equipped sports medicine gym; and two primary-care pediatric practices.

 Even though the term hospitalist was just coined in 1996, by 2009 pediatric hospitalists were already coordinating patient care at CHKD.
 These in-house physicians provide comprehensive coverage from admission through discharge, while communicating with primary care pediatricians on diagnostic and treatment regimens.